farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 The rest of the group are `Players`.
 The players create a character that experiences compelling stories inside this world.
 We call those player characters, or *PC*s.

-While the GM is usually the main person in charge of the way the world changes over time, everyone at the table is in charge of the story.
+While the GM is usually the main person responsible for the way the world changes over time, everyone at the table is in charge of the story.

 This isn't a "GM versus Players" or "GM is god" kind of deal.
 If playing this game was like making a movie, the **GM would be the director** and all the **players would be writers**.